Director: Jamaa Fanaka

 determining that the van was not, in fact, "The Man," Frank realizes that its

-something even worse
+something even w

 - the competition!